TT

 Unsourced claims

-Every numerical claim in the CaribVista Trinidad & Tobago Executive Brief and Agriculture Feasibility Study is traceable to either satellite-computed data (reproducible from ESA WorldCover v200 and Sentinel-2 via Google Earth Engine), published institutional research (FAO, IDB, CARICOM, CARDI, ICCO), or official government data (Ministry of Agriculture, NAMDEVCO, Central Bank of T&T, Cocoa Development Company).
+Every numerical claim in the CaribVista Trinidad & Tobago dossier is traceable to either satellite-computed data (reproducible from ESA WorldCover v200 and Sentinel-2 via Google Earth Engine), published institutional research (FAO, IDB, CARICOM, CARDI, ICCO, PAHO, World Obesity Federation, Verra VCS, Gold Standard), or official government data (Ministry of Agriculture, NAMDEVCO, Central Bank of T&T, Ministry of Health, Parliament Hansard).
+Parts F (Carbon), G (Hurricane Resilience), and H (NCD Health Crisis) are new additions corresponding to the expanded Agriculture Feasibility Study.
 Financial model assumptions are stated explicitly with justification.

 REPRODUCIBILITY STATEMENT